AllanCameron/geomtextpath/README.md

 <img src="man/figures/README-coords_polar-1.png" width="100%" style="display: block; margin: auto;" />

-We have even included the ability to have *point-like* text paths.
+We have included the ability to have *point-like* text paths.
 While this sounds paradoxical, it means that `geom_textpath` can be used as a drop-in for `geom_text`, and will behave in much the same way, with the exception that the text will automatically curve in polar co-ordinates.
 The best way to show this is with a head-to-head comparison.